dataaxiom/ghcr-cleanup-action/README.md

 as the default mode, however, this option can be combined with any of the other options (except for the `keep-n-untagged`).

-Note: untagged here means untagged images not untagged packages in GitHub.
-So after running this option on repositories with multi-architecture images there will be potentially still untagged packages showing in GitHub.
+Note: Untagged here means untagged images not untagged packages (in GitHub).
+So after running this option on repositories with multi-architecture images there could still be untagged packages showing in GitHub.

 ```yaml
 jobs: